YunoHost/doc/yunohost_project_organization.md

 Decisions to be taken can be of 2 kinds:

-1. for a group (for example, "to merge a PR" would be assumed by the Apps Group whereas to "post a tweet" would fall under the responsibility of the Communication Group)
+1. for a group (for example, "to merge a PR" would be assumed by the Dev Group whereas to "post a tweet" would fall under the responsibility of the Communication Group)
 2. for the overall project (for instance, to decide on a release with new features)

 If a consensus is not reached over a decision within a particular group, they must refer to the Board for further discussions.
 If no consensus has been reached, the proposal will be submitted to a vote by all contributors.